 Pyramidal cells can be found in all cortical areas (occipital, temporal, parietal, frontal cortices), where they are always oriented perpendicular to the cortical surface.
 The cell body is heading away from the surface (towards the grey matter), while their dendrite is heading towards the surface (for more details see Luck, 2014 and Buzsáki et al., 2012).

 This unique orientation of the cells generates an electrical field with a very stable orientation.
-By contrast, cells in deeper brain structures (such as brain stem or cerebellum) don’t have this specific orientation.
+By contrast, cells in deeper brain structures (such as the brain stem or cerebellum) don’t have this specific orientation.

 As a result, the electrical fields are more likely to spread into various directions and cancel out instead of projecting in a stable way towards the scalp surface – even if hundreds of thousands of neurons in these deeper regions show synchronized activity.

 Since the electrical signals are very small, the recorded data is digitized and sent to an amplifier.
 Price differences in EEG systems are typically due to the number and quality of the electrodes, the quality of the digitization as well as the quality and sampling rate of the amplifier.
-Usually, EEG systems with higher sampling rates typically are more expensive than devices with lower sampling rate.
+Usually, EEG systems with higher sampling rates are more expensive than devices with lower sampling rates.

 EEG compared to other brain imaging techniques:

-- Magnetencephalography (MEG) records the magnetic fields generated by neural activity.
+- Magnetoencephalography (MEG) records the magnetic fields generated by neural activity.
 Like EEG, MEG has excellent time resolution and is often considered to capture deeper neural activity much better than EEG.
 MEG scanners are large, stationary and expensive.
 They require heavy technical maintenance and training resources.

 EEG rhythms and oscillations